Saturday, December 1 – Mindo to San Clemente – 350 km

 San Clemente joins neighbouring communities and stretches out along the coast and has a great beach.
 However at high tide, the breakwater of huge boulders (when were they placed for miles along the beach!?!?) are pretty important in keeping huge waves of seawater from crossing the road.
 When tide is not high, the beach is great with miles of fine sand.

 Monday, December 3 San Clemente to Quevedo – 175 km

 A bit of a late start, just puttering around getting packed up.
 Headed out on Highway E15, 39 and E30 towards Quevedo where we will spend the night.
 I found the ride a bit on the difficult side of things.
-As we headed inland, a big southeast, the haze and smoke continued to be prevalent.
+As we headed inland, a bit southeast, the haze and smoke continued to be prevalent.
 Areas of forest and farmland are being burned and the smoke is hard to handle.
 Add to this the unexpected amounts of trash along the roadsides and it wasn’t a really enjoyable ride.
-When we rode past the pick up truck stopped on the side of the road with the driver tossing bags of garbage off of the roadside into a gully, I really wanted to stop and yell at him.
-But I, sure my lack of Spanish and his lack of care wouldn’t have made it a productive conversation.
+When we rode past the pick-up truck stopped on the side of the road with the driver tossing bags of garbage into a gully, I really wanted to stop and yell at him.
+But I’m, sure my lack of Spanish and his lack of care wouldn’t have made it a productive conversation.
 We simply hadn’t expected this kind of blatant environmental disregard.